 - Pain.
 Cancer pain can require specialized treatment.
-Our pain management team works with each patient to ensure their pain is treated quickly and effectively.
+Our team works with each patient to ensure their pain is treated quickly and effectively.

 - Nutrition.
 Cancer and cancer treatments can change how you eat and the way your body uses food.
 Each patient has unique dietary needs, and our cancer dietician Elizabeth Kellogg, RD, meets with patients and their families to develop individualized nutrition plans.
 This helps patients stay well nourished and maintain their weight during treatment.

 - Appearance.
 Look Good Feel Better is a program from the ACS that helps women with cancer.
 You can join a session at Community Cancer Care, where a licensed cosmetologist will give advice on makeup, wigs, skin care and other ways to boost your spirits by looking good.
 Call 396-9026 to sign up or learn more.
-In addition, we have dedicated a room to supplying and fitting women with the right wig—for free.
+In addition, our Community Boutique is dedicated to supplying and fitting women with the right wig—for free.
 Hats and scarves are also available there.